jensengillett/verificationbot/README.md

 The code for this repo is licensed under the GPL3.
 More information can be found in the *LICENSE* file in this repo.

 # Notice
 This repo is being given very limited support.
-If Discord's API changes suddenly, do not expect an update for this bot immediatley.
+If Discord's API changes suddenly, do not expect an update for this bot immediately.
 Major security patches and API changes may result in an update, or may result in support being dropped.
-If support is dropped indefinitley, this file will be updated to note that the bot is now deprecated.
+If support is dropped indefinitely, this file will be updated to note that the bot is now deprecated.